rasagy/what-if/README.md

 Current data dump (updated daily) on [what-if-had.txt](https://github.com/rasagy/what-if/blob/master/what-if-had.txt)

+##Example data

+Here are some (hand-picked) tweets from the first 12 hours:

+* What if you had to do all that I do, unnoticed, and all alone?
+Would you still have the same attitude?
+* What if I had it.
+Would I be the best?
+* What if I had those answers you needed!
+* What if she had no one to talk to or seek attention from?
+What would she do?
+* What if I had one more night for goodbye

 ##ToDo

 * Keep a check on SPAM.
 Keep updating query with possible keywords that you want to filter